acenturyandabit/maido/README.md

 Maido doesn't.
 But it can and will support them, if you want!

-Maido (tries to) follow the SAPIEN (Simple as possible, Extensible if necessary) methodology.
+Maido (tries to) follow the sapien (Simple As Possible, Extensible If Necessary) methodology.
 Each task only has 4 things: a name, tags (metadata), a date and a description.
 Aside from that, it's up to you, the user, to manage what task properties you want.

 ## Core features